Aliases for PPP1R8 Gene

 GeneCards Summary for PPP1R8 Gene

 PPP1R8 (Protein Phosphatase 1 Regulatory Subunit 8) is a Protein Coding gene.
-Among its related pathways are Beta-Adrenergic Signaling and ERK Signaling.
-GO annotations related to this gene include RNA binding and protein phosphatase type 1 regulator activity.
-An important paralog of this gene is SNIP1.
+Diseases associated with PPP1R8 include Hyperoxaluria, Primary, Type Iii and Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
+Among its related pathways are Beta-Adrenergic Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include RNA binding.
+An important paralog of this gene is SLC4A1AP.

 Inhibitor subunit of the major nuclear protein phosphatase-1 (PP-1).
 It has RNA-binding activity but does not cleave RNA and may target PP-1 to RNA-associated substrates.
 May also be involved in pre-mRNA splicing.
 Binds DNA and might act as a transcriptional repressor.
 Seems to be required for cell proliferation.